(called Pizza Connection

 - Honesty Is the Best Policy: Averted.
 Being open about your intentions to buy weapons or bribe officials will get you arrested.

-- Insurance Fraud: Possible to do by getting yourself arrested and fined on purpose, and trying to collect insurance on it.
-However, the insurance company is just as corrupt, and the agent who handles your insurance may "conveniently" be out of the country during the time you need to make a claim before it is invalid.
+- Insurance Fraud: Possible to do by getting arrested and fined on purpose, and trying to collect insurance on it.
+However, the insurance company is just as corrupt, and the agent who handles the insurance may "conveniently" be out of the country during the time needed to make a claim before it is invalid.

 - The Mafia: Major element of the game.
 While you can avoid them, they are useful for extra cash, protection from other companies, as well as being used to attack other companies.